How to Apply & Forms

 – One letter from a Georgetown Humanities or Social Sciences faculty member.

 – One letter from a professional who knows you well, such as your research advisor, employer or coach.
 We prefer to have this letter come from a Georgetown faculty member or mentor, but the PHRC may consider a non-GU employer’s review.
 Non-GU references must be pre-approved by the PHRC.
-Please use this Form (new window) to request for approval of a non-GU letter writer for your fourth letter of recommendation.
+Please contact Jen Ericson to discuss any non-GU letter writers.

 Upon the completion of the Recommendations section, your Recommenders will receive an email notification.
 The email will include instructions on how to submit the letter of recommendation.
 We recommend you complete this section as soon as possible to give your recommenders enough time.
 Reach out to faculty and ask if they can write you a strong letter of recommendation.
 You may want to provide your letter writer with a draft of your resume and essay.
 Then we recommend you follow up with at least one face to face meeting to discuss your goals for the EAP and help the professor get to know you better.